wcong/learn-algorithm/doc/book/ctci/questions/hard1-10.md

   and 7.
 Note that 3, 5, and 7 do not have to be factors, but it should not have any other prime factors.
   For example, the first several multiples would be (in order) 1, 3, 5, 7, 9, 15, 21.
   * have three stack
+  * brute force : We have nested for loops
 10. Majority Element: A majority element is an element that makes up more than half of the items in an array.
 Given a positive integers array, find the majority element.
 If there is no majority element, return-1.
 Do this inO(N) time and 0(1) space.